 How To Lay Solid Wood Flooring - Installation Methods

 Solid wood can be installed onto 2 sub-floor types.
 Concrete and Plywood.
 We don't recommend installing over chipboard and instead would suggest a floating floor such as engineered wood flooring or laminate flooring.

-When installing solid wood flooring onto plywood, you must use an overlay flooring nailer also caller a porta-nailer.
+Use an overlay flooring nailer (also caller a porta-nailer).
 Place 10mm spacers against the wall running parallel with the direction of your installation.
-Then install the first row of flooring with the tongue facing away from the wall, and fis in place by using the flooring nailer.
+Then install the first row of flooring with the tongue facing away from the wall, and fit in place by using the flooring nailer.
 Nails should be used every 200mm or a minimum of 2 nails on boards shorter than 400mm.
 When laying the second row ensure that short end joints are at least 150mm apart from the first row joints.
 If installing fixed length long plank wood flooring, some pre-cut smaller boards may be included to enable you to begin a new row with staggered joints.
 Continue using this method of nailing, ensuring that 10mm expansion gaps are maintained around the perimeter.